Radical right (Europe)

-In political science, the terms radical right, reactionary right, populist right, and hard right have been used to refer to the range of nationalist, right-wing and far-right political parties that have grown in support in Europe since the late 1970s.
-Populist right groups have shared a number of causes, which typically include opposition to globalisation and immigration, criticism of multiculturalism, and opposition to the European Union, with some opposing liberal democracy or rejecting democracy altogether in favor of "Illiberal democracy" or outright authoritarian dictatorship.
+In political science, the terms radical right, populist right, and populist radical right have been used to refer to the range of nationalist, right-wing, and far-right political parties that have grown in support in Europe since the late 1970s.
+Populist right groups have shared a number of causes, which typically include opposition to globalisation and immigration, criticism of multiculturalism, and opposition to the European Union, with some opposing liberal democracy or rejecting democracy altogether in favor of "illiberal democracy" or outright authoritarian dictatorship.

-The ideological spectrum of the radical right extends from staunchly right-wing national conservatism and right-wing populism to far-right Third Positionism and other neo-fascist ideologies.
+The ideological spectrum of the radical right extends from staunchly national conservatism and right-wing populism, to far-right Third Positionism and other neo-fascist ideologies.

-Terminology and definition
+Terminology

-The Friedrich Ebert Foundation, in a 2011 book, defines the terms "right-wing extremist" and "right-wing populist" differently.
+Since the 2020s, scholars have described the radical right as belonging to a subset of far-right politics, distinguished from the extreme right.
+The Friedrich Ebert Foundation, in a 2011 book, categorised radical right as being either "right-wing extremist" or "right-wing populist".

+Origins

+In the late 20th century, within the context of European politics, the term 'extreme right' was frequently used as a synonym for fascism, neo-fascism or neo-Nazism.
+In the 1990s, with the growth of populist anti-immigration parties which distanced themselves from their extremely pro-immigration counterparts, the number of scholars who attempted to distinguish the extreme right from the radical right greatly increased.
+This trend included the use of populism as another descriptive term, either as the populist radical right or radical-right populism.

 In 1996, the Dutch political scientist Cas Mudde noted that in most European countries, the terms "radical right" and "extreme right" were used interchangeably.
 He cited Germany as an exception, noting that among political scientists in that nation, the term "radical right" (Rechsradikalismus) was used in reference to those right-wing groups which were outside the political mainstream but which did not threaten "the free democratic order"; the term was thus used in contrast to the "extreme right" (Rechsextremen), which referred to groups which did threaten the constitutionality of the state and could therefore be banned under German law.
 According to the German scientist Klaus Wahl "the radical right can be scaled by using different degrees of militancy and aggressiveness from right-wing populism to racism, terrorism, and totalitarianism".

-The term "radical right" originated in U.S. political discourse, where it was applied to various anti-communist groups which were active in the 1950s era of McCarthyism.
+The term "radical right" originated in U.S. political discourse, where it was applied to various anti-communist groups which were active in the 1950s, during the era of McCarthyism.
 The term and accompanying concept then entered Western Europe through the social sciences.
 Conversely, the term "right-wing extremism" developed among European scholars, particularly those in Germany, to describe right-wing groups that developed in the decades following the Second World War, such as the West German National Democratic Party and the French Poujadists.
 This term then came to be adopted by some scholars in the U.S.